mdenoronha/milestone-project-1/README.md

     * This user group may not be aware of the locations the band will be touring, how extensive their tours are and what countries and continents will be part of it.
 The map menu quickly informs the user which continents the band will be visiting and that their tour is worldwide.
 By only providing a table of venues, it'd be difficult to see the size of their tour.
 Without studying each table row, it could be assumed the band is visiting only North America or Europe.
 The map menu gives an indication of the tour extent.

 * users who want to find the latest music of said band
     * A large portion of users will be visiting the site to see the band's latest work, the videos page is one example of how this desire is satisfied.
 The latest video is given a more prominent section, with more information and links if users wish to purchase the song.
-Instead of sorting through all videoes, the one that will likely be more sought after is more prominent.
+Instead of sorting through all videos, the one that will likely be more sought after is more prominent.
     * On every page, the latest album is promoted.
 This is both to satisfy this users group's likely interest but also helping the record label in their current aim of selling the latest album.
 All pages (except for home) have a banner at the footer with a link to purchase the album, the footers placement means it does not detract from the site's main function but helps to promote the album to users who will be receptive.
     * Similarly, the homepage features a background image of the album.
 This functions as a prominent way of promoting the artist's latest work.